developermauricio/naturalconexion/wp-content/plugins/shortcoder/readme.txt

 Contributors: vaakash
 Author URI: https://www.aakashweb.com/
 Plugin URI: https://www.aakashweb.com/wordpress-plugins/shortcoder/
-Tags: shortcode, html, javascript, shortcodes, snippets, posts, pages, widgets, insert, adsense, ads, code Donate link: https://www.paypal.me/vaakash/
+Tags: shortcode, html, javascript, shortcodes, snippets, posts, pages, widgets, insert, adsense, ads, code, elementor, WPBakery
+Donate link: https://www.paypal.me/vaakash/
 License: GPLv2 or later
 Requires PHP: 5.3
 Requires at least: 4.9.0
-Tested up to: 6.0
+Tested up to: 6.1
-Stable tag: 5.8
+Stable tag: 6.1

-Create custom "Shortcodes" easily for HTML, JavaScript snippets and use the shortcodes within posts, pages & widgets.
+Create custom "Shortcodes" easily for HTML, JavaScript, CSS code snippets and use the shortcodes within posts, pages & widgets

 ## Description

-Shortcoder plugin allows to create a custom shortcodes for HTML, JavaScript and other snippets.
+Shortcoder plugin allows to create a custom shortcodes for HTML, JavaScript, CSS and other code snippets.
 Now the shortcodes can be used in posts/pages and the snippet will be replaced in place.

 ### ✍ Create shortcodes easily
 1. Give a name for the shortcode